runandrew/react-static-boilerplate/src/pages/home.md

 ---
 title: Home Title
-date:
+date: '2018-04-29'
+p1: |-
-p1: This is a paragraph
+  This is a paragraph for the home page

+  Here we go!
 ---